 It’s possible to make a profit trading forex in Puerto Rico, but you need to take steps to protect yourself and your finances.
 Observing the following safety best-practices can help you keep yourself safe.

-- Work with a licensed international broker.
-Most traders in Puerto Rico choose to work with an internationally licensed broker, which helps ensure that your deposit is back and protected.
+- Work with a licensed international forex broker: Most traders in Puerto Rico choose to work with an internationally licensed FX broker, which helps ensure that your deposit is back and protected.

 Best Online Forex Brokers in Puerto Rico